brandongregory/dndhelp/src/5e-build-guides/unarmed-brawler.md

 Once you get past level 5, enemies that resist non-magical attacks become more common, and you have no innate way of making your unarmed attacks magical or magical weapons available to you.
 You’ll need one of two magic weapons:

-* Eldritch Claw Tattoo - This is basically a +1 weapon for your fists, and gives an extra ranged attack once per day.
+* Eldritch Claw Tattoo - This is basically a +1 weapon for your fists and gives an extra ranged attack once per day.
 Requires attunement.
-* Insignia of Claws - This is also a +1 weapon for your fists, but grants no additional abilities.
+* Insignia of Claws - This is also a +1 weapon for your fists but grants no additional abilities.
 Does not require attunement.

 You might also talk to your DM about homebrewing some magic weapons, like knuckle dusters or hand wraps.